airlock-presales/airlock-iam-helm-chart/README.md

 This Helm chart is for anybody who is tasked with bringing up a running, ready-to-use (or at least ready-to-configure) instance of Airlock IAM on a Kubernetes/OpenShift cluster.
 This encompasses proof-of-concepts, test and production instances.

+## Versioning ##

+Each release version of this Helm chart is tagged according to following strategy:

+* Minor version of Airlock IAM it supports
+* Release counter of chart

+Current version: 8.4.0
+* Supported IAM versions: 8.4.0, 8.4.1 etc.

 ## Cluster requirements

 The Kubernetes cluster must comply with the following requirements: